Art and Photography

 Recent successes and department development

-The Art department helps students’ wellbeing by putting on 3 study support sessions a week for S4-S6 students.
-This gives them the chance to have more personalised support to ease the pressure of SQA deadlines.
+The Art department helps students’ wellbeing by putting on 2 study support sessions a week for S4-S6 students and we run a BGE Art Club every Tuesday lunchtime.
+This gives pupils the chance to have more personalised support to ease the pressure of SQA deadlines.
+We also believe in equity and ensure Art packs were bought for students who require help to reduce the cost of paying for practical equipment, ensuring all students have access to the same equipment and materials.